Sensitive stomachs in dogs: how to relieve your pup's discomfort

 Stomach problems are one of the most common reasons to visit the vet.
 They’re often linked to ingesting something unpleasant or imbalances in the microbiome, but it can be a sign of an underlying health issue.

-We’ve created this guide so you can recognise the differences between an acute isolated incident and a chronic illness to help you get to the root cause and establish your next steps.
+We’ve created this guide so you can recognise the symptoms of poor gut health in dogs and the differences between an acute isolated incident and a chronic illness to help you get to the root cause and establish your next steps.

 Sensitive stomachs can be nuanced, and there’s no substitute for your veterinarian’s professional opinion.